oneAnuragByte/blog/README.md

 # blog
-Author's play ground to impart knowledge and help the community.
+Author's play ground to learn and share knowledge.
 This should be fun.